dalegaspi/bu-ms-s4-tp/doc/project_documentation.md

 - ID
 - Priority
 - Duration
-- Arrival
+- Arrival Time

 Getters and/or Setters are defined in the fields of class where applicable and marked `final` where appropriate.

-It also has the following information:
+It also has the following features:

-- Keeping track of its wait time.
+- Means to keep track of its wait time.
 This is used for the final computation of the average wait time.
-- Keeping track of its execution start time, used by the `Scheduler` for tracking time when it is run.
+- Means to keep track of its execution start time, used by the `Scheduler` for tracking time when it is run and be able to determin if finished (in conjunction with the duration)

 ### The Data Structure for the Process List